COVID-19: What We’re Doing

 Our event on March 14, the Goss-Gershwin Challenge, has been postponed.
 Originally scheduled to be a live, in-person event with our guest Thomas Goss, we will instead hold this event on March 21 at 11am Pacific Time, and, for the first time in the ASA’s history, we will be live-streaming the event.

 Looking ahead, our next scheduled event is presented in tandem with Fans of Film Music and features a Q&A and meet-and-greet with composer John Powell on April 11, 2020.
 (This event is already sold out.)
-For the time being, we’re keeping this event on the calendar.
-We will be closely monitoring the situation and will plan to reschedule the event once we have a clearer view of what will be appropriate.
-In the event the ongoing crisis forces cancellation of the event, ticket holders will be refunded.
+This event has been postponed until we are safely able to host it.
+Those who have bought tickets to this event will still be honored when we host it, or refunded upon request.

 David Das, ASA President